aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/UI-Components/aspose-cells-gridjs/how-to-print/_index.md

 ### **3. Scale**
 Scaling is critical for fitting spreadsheet data onto physical pages.
 *   **No Scaling:** (Default) Prints the data at 100% size.
 Data that doesn't fit will spill over to subsequent pages.
 *   **Fit Sheet on One Page:** Shrinks the entire worksheet (width and height) to fit on a single sheet of paper. *Note: For very large datasets, this may make the text unreadably small.*
 *   **Fit All Columns on One Page:** Scales the width of the data to fit the page width.
 Rows will spill over to subsequent pages as needed.
 This is the most common setting for wide tables.
 *   **Fit All Rows on One Page:** Scales the height of the data to fit the page height.
 Columns will spill over to horizontal pages.

 ### **4. Page Order**
 When a worksheet is too large to fit on a single page (and scaling is not set to fit on one page), it is split into multiple pages.
 The **Order** setting determines the sequence in which these pages are printed.

 *   **Down, then over:** (Default) Prints pages from top to bottom first, then moves to the right to print the remaining columns.
-(N-pattern).
+(N‑pattern).
 *   **Over, then down:** Prints pages from left to right first, then moves down to print the remaining rows.
-(Z-pattern).
+(Z‑pattern).

 ### **5. Images/Shapes**
 Controls the visibility of floating objects like charts, inserted images, and shapes during printing.
 *   **Show:** (Default) All images and shapes are included in the print output.
 *   **Hide:** Images and shapes are excluded, printing only the cell data and grid styles.
-This is useful for saving ink or producing data-only reports.
+This is useful for saving ink or producing data‑only reports.

 ## **How it Works**